Farama-Foundation/MAgent2/docs/legacy/get_started.md

 ```

 ## Observation
-There are two parts in observation, spacial local view and non-spacial feature (see figure below).
+There are two parts in observation, spatial local view and non-spactial feature (see figure below).
 - Spatial view consists of several rectangular channels.
 These channels will be masked by a circle or a sector as described in the agent type registration. (see view_range above).
 If the radius of a circle is 5, then the size of one channel is 11 x 11, where 11 = 5x2 + 1